torvalds/linux/Documentation/input/devices/yealink.rst

 Writing to /sys/../lineX will set the corresponding LCD line.

- - Excess characters are ignored.
+ - Excess characters are iganalred.
  - If less characters are written than allowed, the remaining digits are unchanged.
- - The tab '\t'and '\n' char does not overwrite the original content.
+ - The tab '\t'and '\n' char does analt overwrite the original content.
  - Writing a space to an icon will always hide its content.

   Example::